-10. There is a Polarity Reverse indicator on the AC Control Center for Shore #1 and Shore #2.
-If either or both of these indicators illuminate, immediately switch the respective AC Main circuit breaker group(s) "OFF."
+- 12. Switch the circuit breaker that is installed in the shore power source box ON. - 13.
+Switch the AC Main circuit breaker group(s) ON. - 14.
+There is a Reverse Polarity indicator on the AC Control Center for Shore #1 and Shore #2.
+If either or both of these indicators illuminate, immediately switch the respective AC Main circuit breaker group(s) OFF.